joynatalie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task4: Function that checks for alphabetic character.
 Task5: Function that prints the sign of a number.
 Task6: Function that computes the absolute value of an integer.
+Task7: Function that prints the last digit of a number.